-Issues (a and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact
+Issues s (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact

-Public S ervices - Would the project:
+Publi Services - Would the project:

-wit alt cou to oth sult in substantial adverse physical impacts associated the provision of, or the need for, new or physically ered governmental facilities, the construction of which ald cause significant environmental impacts, in order maintain acceptable service ratios, response times, or ner performance objectives for any of the following blic services:
+t c Result in substantial adverse physical impacts associated with the provision of, or the need for, new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services:

-j.
-Fire protection? \bowtie
+i.
+Fire protection? $\boxtimes$

-·

 ii.
-Police protection? \boxtimes
+Police protection? $\boxtimes$

 iii.
-Schools? \boxtimes
+Schools? $\boxtimes$

 iv.
-Parks? \boxtimes
+Parks? $\boxtimes$

 V. Other public facilities?